BrianInGermany/IdeaStackr/README.md

 # IdeaStackr: a framework for organizing and structuring information

-## Purpose:
+## Description:

-IdeaStackr uses idea clustering to bring structure to your research data and keep track of what ideas you found where.
+IdeaStackr uses idea clustering and source management to bring structure to your research data and keep track of what ideas you found where.

+Record your ideas digitally and then print out idea cards you can cluster into stacks on your desk.

 ## Steps: